 Depreciation - Expense increased in the three months ended March 31, 2019, due to a higher depreciable asset base as additional assets were purchased to support technology investments.

-Amortization - Expense is primarily related to customer lists associated with DMV Holdings.
+Amortization - Expense is related to developed technology associated with DMV Holdings

 Other

 The table below sets forth the other components of the Company's results of operations.